GethinDavies1990/CI_MS2_DTR/README.md

 #### Site Owner
 15. As the site owner, I want the users to keep up to date with the latest premier league standings
 16. As the site owner, I want the users to find out the latest top goal scorer table
+17. As the site owner, I want the users to find out more information on the site
-17. As the site owner, I want the users to be able to contact us
+18. As the site owner, I want the users to be able to contact us
-18. As the site owner, I want the users to play the interactive quiz game
+19. As the site owner, I want the users to play the interactive quiz game
-19. As the site owner, I want the users be able to find the social media sites
+20. As the site owner, I want the users be able to find the social media sites
-20. As a returning user, I want to be able to subscribe to the websites newsletter
+21. As a returning user, I want to be able to subscribe to the websites newsletter

 ## Design